 - Four main lanes will run in each direction from SH 6/FM-1960 to SH-99, the Grand Parkway, plus, a one lane reversible HOV separated by a barrier will be complete.

 - Three main lanes will run in each direction from SH-99 to FM-2920.

 There's one more big job TxDOT plans to tackle this year along the 290 corridor.

 TxDOT will build an FM-1960/Highway 6 bridge over the freeway.

 The overpass allows drivers to bypass the congestion at the 290 feeder road stoplight.

 Approximately 55,900 vehicles travel on SH 6/FM-1960 at US-290 each day.

 The new SH-6/FM-1960 bridge will begin just north of Copper Grove Boulevard on SH-6, travel over the Union Pacific Railroad tracks, Hempstead Road, US-290 and Wortham Boulevard, then come back down to ground level before Eldridge Parkway on FM-1960.

-Crews will begin construction in March, and wrap up by the end of the year.
+Crews started construction in March, and will wrap up by the end of the year.